johndehavilland/cosmosdblab/intro-to-cosmos-db/README.md

                 res.redirect('/');
             });
         }
     }
     ```
-3. Update the key in the above with your cognitive service key.
+3. Update the `<vision api key>` in the above with your cognitive service key.
 4. Add the following to app.js:
     ```nodejs
     app.post('/handwritingtask', taskList.handwritingTask);
     ```
+5. Tst the application on your local machine, run `npm start` in the terminal to start your application, then refresh your [http://localhost:3000](http://localhost:3000) browser page.

 [Node.js]: http://nodejs.org/
 [Git]: http://git-scm.com/